autumnlikescode/NSH-Obfuscator/README.md

 # NSH Obfuscator

-Obfuscations .nsh files by adding random commented junk lines randomly throughout the file and on the end of existing lines, this does not mess with the scripting itself and it will run perfectly normal and at normal speeds.
+Obfuscates .nsh files by adding random commented junk lines randomly throughout the file and on the end of existing lines, this does not mess with the scripting itself and it will run perfectly normal and at normal speeds.